Select Page

 Sierra LeoneLowAfrica5 people have been trained.326,776$71,819,474

-SloveniaHighEuropePartner-led iRAP programme activity has assessed 18,321 km of roads, and 5 schools.
-124 people have benefited from iRAP global/on-line training, along with 1,624 people trained in events delivered locally.
-Star Rating targets have been set in place in the Slovenian National Road Safety Strategy 2013-2022 which states in accord with European Directive 2008/96/EC that iRAP should be implemented.
+SloveniaHighEuropePartner-led iRAP activity has assessed 18,321 km of roads, and 5 schools.
+126 people have benefited from iRAP global/on-line training, along with 1,653 people trained in events delivered locally.
+Star Rating targets were set in the Slovenian National Road Safety Strategy 2013-2022 in accord with European Directive 2008/96/EC.
 Slovenia has played a key role in innovative multi-country partnerships including Project RADAR (Risk Assessment on Danube Area Roads) to improve road infrastructure safety across 12 countries in the Danube region; Project SABRINA that addresses cycling infrastructure safety issues on existing, planned and missing cycling corridors across 9 Danube countries; and the SENSoR Project that ran from 2012-2014 across 14 countries of South East Europe and built on cooperation between automobile clubs, universities and road authorities to conduct road assessments and investment planning for 19,315 km of roads.
 Velenie is a Follower City in Project ELABORATOR - The European Living Lab on designing sustainable urban mobility towards climate neutral cities.41,299$254,148,884

 Solomon IslandsLow middleAsia Pacific5 people have been trained.

-South AfricaUpper middleAfricaSARAP programme activity has assessed 48,544 km of roads and designs, and 96 schools influencing the safety of road infrastructure investment.
+South AfricaUpper middleAfricaSARAP programme activity has assessed 52,560 km of roads and designs, and 96 schools influencing the safety of road infrastructure investment.
 Two significant road safety projects have recently been completed in Limpopo, funded by the Anglo American Foundation, to build State capacity and assess 1,000km of roads and 20 high-risk schools.
 Limpopo's 2025-2035 Road Safety Strategy includes iRAP key performance indicators for safer road infrastructure.
-398 people have benefited from iRAP global/on-line training, along with 103 people trained in events delivered locally.
-18 practitioners are iRAP Accredited.
+373 people have benefited from iRAP global/on-line training, along with 103 people trained in events delivered locally.
 Provincial road funding is subject to undertaking SARAP Star Rating assessments with associated Investment Plans.4,078,248$9,780,729,125

 Sri LankaLow middleAsia PacificPartner-led iRAP activity has assessed 1,100km of roads and designs, influencing the safety of US$125 million of road infrastructure investment.
 73 people have benefited from iRAP global/on-line training, along with 6 people trained in events delivered locally.618,974$953,643,336